Ray-Ban Aviator Metal Shades

 These metal-frame, US-made shades are the perfect solution to your style choice and necessity for reliable, beautiful sunglasses.
 With synthetic, non-polarized lenses and a 100% UV400 protection coating, you get every ounce of durability that you need, while capitalizing on one of the most trusted brands in sunglasses today.

-Ray-Ban understands that it’s not just about function – you have to feel good in these shades, which is why they offer five different, unique designs within their comfortable, striking aviator style shades.
+Ray-Ban understands that it’s not just about function – you have to feel good in these shades, which is why they offer five different, unique designs within their comfortable, striking aviator style Caravan.

 - Weight4 ounces

 If you’re a fan of Persol shades (and who isn’t?) then you’ve probably been waiting for them to come up with a unique, non-linear design.
-The wait is over: one look at these, and you’ll fall in love (with the striped grey version as opposed to the striped brown version).
+The wait is over: one look at Typewriter Edition Sunglasses, and you’ll fall in love (with the striped grey version as opposed to the striped brown version).

 Not only do you get one of the biggest names in the industry, you get to choose between two different sizes, and reap the benefits of a 100% UV blocking coating.
 Lightweight and ready to compliment your style.